mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

 This section describes instantiation and solving algorithms for PBESs that are used in the tool ``pbessolve``.

+This is based on a previous documentation written by Wieger Wesselink and Tim Willemse.

 Preliminaries to PBES instantiation to structure graph
 ------------------------------------------------------